garfix/nligems/doc/features/central.md

 * a domain model: information about the domain that is implicit in the knowledge sources and that is nevertheless necessary to retrieve that information

-## Task Manager

-An asynchronous system, or agent, that has multiple goals can still only do one thing at a time.
-Which one?
-That's the job of the task manager.
-Based on what's most important in any situation, it selects the most suitable action.